Cliquez ici pour l’article en Français!

 Life in the village

 Welcome to Tianyar!
 If this is your first time in Bali – or in Asia, more generally – maybe you’ll need some time to adapt.
 As someone who spent all their summers in Indonesia, I felt a little bit at home.
-The others, though, can be overwhelmed at first by the animals running around freely, scooters riding chaotically and the poor infrastructure!
-But don’t worry: the children of the Yayasan (=organism), its staff and the other locals will quickly make you feel super comfortable.
+For others however, it can be overwhelming at first to see animals running around freely and scooters driving chaotically !
+But don’t worry: the children of the Yayasan (=organism), its staff and the other locals will quickly make you feel at home.

 You’ll stay in adorable bungalows (non-mixed and shared with other volunteers – in average 4), ideally located between the school and the black-sand beach.
-It’s not great luxury, but as long as you have some sense of community and you’re not being picky, you’ll truly enjoy this simple life in harmony with nature.
-I mean, can you think about anything better than waking up to the sound of the waves and finishing the day with a sunset walk with the dogs?
+It’s no great luxury, but as long as you have some sense of community and you’re not being picky, you’ll truly enjoy this simple life in harmony with nature.
+I mean… can you think about anything better than waking up to the sound of the waves and ending the day with a sunset walk with the dogs?

 A typical day goes as follows: copious breakfast, free morning to prepare your class, lunch, afternoon at school with the kids (on some days, swimming or danse classes after the English course), dinner and evening free to chat around the volunteer’s table or on the beach, by the bonfire.
 The schedule is the same from Monday to Thursday, meaning you have a 3-day break per week to discover the island with your new adventure companions.

 As you can tell, the commitment to the Yayaysan is not super intensive.
 It is however up to you to fully dedicate yourself to the experience.
 Do you want to spend more time with the kids?
 Stay at school after classes finish!
 They’ll happily offer you to join their volleyball game.
 Are you eager to find out more about balinese culture or learn some Indonesian?
-Chat with the people from the staff!
+Chat with the people from the staff or your adorable neighbors!
 Would you like to give dancing, singing or yoga classes?
 Share your idea with the managers!
 All your initiatives will be welcomed.

 A magical discovery of local life

-Maybe you’ll be lucky enough to attend local events outside of school!
+If you’re lucky enough, you might also attend local events outside of school!
 The Nyepi, undoubtedly the most fascinating balinese celebration, marks the beginning of the Balinese Hindu year.
-Do some research on its date: if it happens while you’re there, you’ll experience something unique (in 2020, it took place on March 25th).
-You can find more info about this holiday on this article.
+Do some research on its date: if it happens while you’re there, you’ll experience balinese culture at its best.
+You can find out more info about this holiday in this article.

 During my time there, I got the chance to take part to the NGO’s birthday party, which was thrown in grand style and with all the students and representatives of the organism!
 Yep, that is me on the first picture, mic in hand and dressed as the master of ceremony 😉